fivetran/dbt-language-server/README.md

 # Wizard for dbt Core (TM)\*

 Working with [dbt Core](https://www.getdbt.com/) in Visual Studio Code using the Fivetran Wizard for dbt Core (TM) extension accelerates your first-time environment setup with dbt Core, and optimizes your continual development of transformation pipelines.
-This extension is designed primarily for BigQuery destinations, but support for other warehouses is in development.
+This extension is designed primarily for BigQuery and Snowflake destinations, but support for other warehouses is in development.

 Note: Turning on [Auto Save](https://code.visualstudio.com/docs/editor/codebasics#_save-auto-save) is strongly recommended.
 This feature enables near real-time query preview, auto-completion, and error highlighting with Wizard for dbt Core (TM).